The Retreat That Reminded Me How to Breathe Again

 There was a time when I moved through life with ease—when everything felt aligned.

 I felt connected to myself, grounded in my body.
 I moved with intention.
 I nourished my body in ways that felt good, not just convenient.
-I knew how to pause—how to care for myself before showing up for everyone else.
+I knew how to create space for myself—how to care for myself before showing up for everyone else.

-So when I finally took a sabbatical, I wasn’t looking for a breakthrough—at first.
-I was looking for a breather.
+This trip was actually the experience that made me realize I needed a sabbatical.
+So when I finally took one, I wasn’t looking for a breakthrough—at first.
+I was just looking for a breather.

 A Breather on a Hilltop